jiya-makhija/recipes-and-ratings/README.md

 Authors: Anna Doan and Jiya Makhija

 ##  Introduction
 In this project, we analyze a dataset of recipes and their ratings to explore what factors contribute to higher ratings.
 Specifically, we aim to predict recipe ratings based on features such as the number of ingredients, preparation time, number of steps, and nutritional content.
+Hence, our project centers around the question: What factors contribute to a highly-rated recipe?

+However, to make the findings of this project more significant, we made the question more specific.
+Thus, a key aspect of our analysis involves testing whether the number of ingredients in a recipe influences its rating.
+Specifically, **we examine whether recipes with 9 or fewer ingredients receive different average ratings than those with more than 9 ingredients**.
 This matters because we think that recipe ratings influence what people cook and how they choose recipes online.
 Understanding which factors correlate with higher ratings can help recipe creators optimize their content and improve user experience on food platforms.

+To investigate this question, we analyze two datasets.
+The first dataset, `RAW_recipes.csv`, contains 83,782 unique recipes, each with attributes such as preparation time, ingredients, and nutritional information.
+The second dataset, `interactions.csv`, includes 731,927 user interactions in the form of ratings and reviews.

+Several key variables from these datasets are neccessary for our analysis.
+From `RAW_recipes.csv`, the `ingredients` column lists the components used in each recipe, while `n_ingredients` quantifies the total number of ingredients.
+Additionally, the `minutes` column specifies the time required to prepare a dish, providing insight into the role of convenience in recipe popularity.
+From `interactions.csv`, the `rating` column captures user evaluations of a recipe, serving as our primary measure of recipe success.

 *To do:*
-- clearly state the one question your project is centered around
+~~- clearly state the one question your project is centered around~~
 - Why should readers of your website care about the dataset and your question specifically?
-- Report the number of rows in the dataset, the names of the columns that are relevant to your question, and descriptions of those relevant columns.
+~~- Report the number of rows in the dataset, the names of the columns that are relevant to your question, and descriptions of those relevant columns.~~

 ## Data Cleaning and Exploratory Analysis